RieseO/ParFDS-1/README.md

 Main update history:
 Oriese@ 2022-12-27
+Code has been optimized to new fds start routines "cmdfds" and "fds_local".
+Plotter routines have been added for collecting and visualize the results.
-Code has been optimized to new fds start routines "cmdfds" and "fds_local" Code works with Windows 10, tested not with OS X and Ubuntu ;-)
+Code works with Windows 10, tested not with OS X and Ubuntu.